lf-edge/eve/docs/APP-CONNECTIVITY.md

 Network instances are a feature of the EVE OS host networking build using various software tools.
 Applications connect to network instances using [virtual network interfaces](#virtual-network-interfaces).
 Directly assigned physical network ports or SR-IOV VFs bypass the host networking, thus cannot be part of network instances.
-Apart from VIFs, network instance can be connected to a physical or logical (e.g. VLAN) [uplink network port](#uplink-port) (inside the host) and provide applications external connectivity.
+Apart from VIFs, network instance can be connected to one or more physical or logical (e.g. VLAN) [network ports](#network-instance-ports) (inside the host) and provide applications external connectivity.

 It is possible to deploy any number of network instances onto the same device.
 Applications connected to the same network instance will be able to talk to each other without having to use any physical network equipment.
-Reachability between applications in different network instances will be possible only if there is a routed/forwarded path between these network instances across physical uplinks and their networks.
+Reachability between applications in different network instances will be possible only if there is a routed/forwarded path between these network instances across physical ports and their networks.
 Application is allowed to be connected to multiple network instances and even to have multiple VIFs inside the same NI.
 In such cases, it is important to have the routing inside the app configured correctly to ensure that a given flow uses the right interface (see [Network Instance IP routing](#application-ip-routing)).